The Nine Lives of Christmas: Sequel

 In 2021 Hallmark released a sequel to the film, titled The Nine Kittens of Christmas.
 Routh and Sustad reprised their roles from the earlier film.
 The story picks up seven years later, after both leads have pursued their careers and moved in different directions.
 Marilee has been practicing veterinary medicine in Florida, and returns home to Oregon for a family function.
 Still living his bachelor's life, Zachery is now a captain.
 Preparing to leave town for a ski vacation, he discovers someone has left a box of kittens at his firehouse.
 Surprised by finding Marilee has returned to her home town, the two fall into working together to place the kittens in homes.
 Both have matured in the years gone by, and wonder what life would have been if they had made different choices when they were younger.
 The sequel premiered on November 25, 2021.
 Approximately fifteen kittens were brought in to perform in the movie.
 Filming took place at Fort Langley in the Langley Township, British Columbia.
 Sustad notes all the kittens were adopted by the crew.
 "Everyone has a … 'Nine Kittens of Christmas' cat.
 And it was so sweet.
 We fell in love with them.
 We were working with them every day."
 Working with kittens was challenging, but very memorable.
 "If Brandon and I totally fail at this sequel, the kittens are really cute and they make up for, seriously, whatever we might lack.
 It was mayhem.
 There are nine of them all the time running amok everywhere."
-The sequel premiered on November 25, 2021.

 Tierney Bricker of E!Online ranked the sequel in the middle of the pack among Hallmark's thirty-one new Christmas movies for 2021.
 The reviewer felt the story line was a "whelming" B-plot, but she delighted in the "cute kittens and the welcome return of the easy breezy chemistry between Brandon Routh and Kimberly Sustad."